-The updated GT Force was introduced last year, where we saw the brand ditch its I-Drive platform, a unique but complicated system, in favour of a ‘Horst link’ and a return to the LTS badge – a symbol that still holds a special status in mountain biking (for those who remember it).
+The updated GT Force was introduced in 2018, where we saw the brand ditch its I-Drive platform, a unique but complicated system, in favour of a ‘Horst link’ and a return to the LTS badge – a symbol that still holds a special status in mountain biking (for those who remember it).

-The Force was only available with 27.5in wheels last year, but with the release of the Force 29, GT has brought a big wheeled brother into its enduro stable.
+The Force was only available with 27.5in wheels then, but with the release of the Force 29, GT has brought a big wheeled sibling into its enduro stable.

 The layout of the bike is the same as the Force, but the geometry and suspension kinematics have been revised for the bigger wheels.

-The Force has seen great success in the hands of GT Factory Racing riders Martin Maes and Noga Korem on the EWS stage, with Maes winning the EWS in Maderia and Korem currently sitting second in points in the overall EWS standing.
+The Force has seen great success in the hands of GT Factory Racing riders Martin Maes and Noga Korem on the EWS stage, with Maes riding this new 29in-wheeled version in the enduro Trophy of Nations.

 It’s great to see GT, a brand with such a strong racing heritage, competing back at the top of the sport, but does this make for a bike that’s usable by mere mortals?

 External cable helps keeps cost down, and also the time spent on maintenance.
 Steve Behr